alexnguyennz/alexnguyen.co.nz/src/content/pages/about.md

 In my spare time, I like to read (slowly), run on local tracks, watch movies and shows, and play the piano (poorly).
 I also watch too much basketball.

+This site is built with Astro and Tailwind CSS.
+Hosted on Netlify.
+Source code is available here.